InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we presented \modelname, a VLA model with enhanced robustness against environmental dynamics.
-We achieved this through dual advancements in model architecture and data paradigms.
-Architecturally, \modelname employs a Mixture-of-Transformers (MoT) design to unify semantic understanding, visual foresight, and action prediction, effectively synergizing high-level reasoning with low-level dynamics.
-Complementing this, our hybrid synthetic-real pre-training strategy combines the scene diversity of simulation with the physical fidelity of real-world data.
-Extensive evaluations demonstrate that \modelname significantly outperforms leading baselines such as $\pi_0$ and GR00T, exhibiting exceptional robustness, particularly in highly dynamic scenarios.
-Furthermore, ablation studies validate the critical contributions of the proposed generation expert, the unified architecture, and the complementary efficacy of our hybrid data strategy.
+In this work, we presented \modelname, a unified framework that integrates scene understanding, visual-foresight generation, and action execution through a Mixture-of-Transformers (MoT) design.
+This architecture couples semantic reasoning with dynamics prediction, and enables effective joint training on heterogeneous data sources (human videos, synthetic data, and real-world demonstrations).
+As a result, \modelname achieves consistent robustness across static manipulation, dynamic manipulation, and simulation benchmarks, with particularly strong gains in highly dynamic scenarios.

 \textbf{Limitations.} Despite these advancements, two primary limitations remain.
-First, the understanding expert currently lacks joint training with multimodal VQA datasets, leading to a degradation in general semantic reasoning and complex instruction-following capabilities.
-Second, to ensure efficient inference for the visual foresight module, we compromised the fidelity of image prediction, which limits the granularity of the generated future frames.
-Future work will address these two limitations.
+First, the understanding expert is not jointly trained with large-scale multimodal VQA data, which weakens general semantic reasoning and complex instruction following.
+Second, to ensure efficient inference for the visual foresight generation module, we compromised the fidelity of image prediction, limiting the granularity of generated future frames.
+We will address the limitations in future work.